 "In the absence of any orders, go find something and kill it."

 George S. Patton.
 The guy was famous for maxims like "Nobody ever defended anything successfully, there is only attack and attack and attack some more."
 He famously treated large scale advances into Italy and Germany as races against other Allied officers to get there first!

 "Some goddamn fool once said that flanks have got to be secure.
 Since then sonofabitches all over the globe have been guarding their flanks.
 I don't agree with that.
 My flanks are something for the enemy to worry about, not me.
 Before he finds out.

 George Patton has the distinguished honor of being one of the most successful Generals in the history of warfare, in the battles he fought in World War II he captured more land, defeated more enemies, and captured more prisoners of war in a faster time than any other officer in history.
 It is thought that he was so successful because he utilized the momentum of his Army and kept them moving every waking hour that he could, his tactics of trying to outwit and outrace his contemporary Generals to particular objectives produced very meaningful results.

 The standing orders of outdated British fighter squadrons reputedly became this during World War I. It didn't work.

-In poker the most succesful players are the aggresive ones.
+In poker the most successful players are the aggressive ones.
 As a rule of thumb, it is better to bet/raise than to check/call in order to keep your opponent under constant pressure.

 A Finnish Army guide for young officers: If you do not know what to do, attack.
-If you do not how to attack, make an outflank maneuvre.
-If you don't know how to make an outflank maneuvre, do it on your right side.
+If you do not where to attack, outflank the enemy.
+If you don't know where to outflank, do it from your right side.